 NEW!
-We are now laying cross-country ski trails this winter at Mellody Farm and Middlefork Farm Nature Preserves.
+We are now laying cross-country ski trails this winter at Mellody Farm Nature Preserve.
 The trails at Mellody Farm can be accessed just east of the parking lot on the south side of the driveway or in front of the buildings directly west through the gates.
-The trails at Middlefork Farm can be accessed from the circle or by the kiosk on Middlefork Drive.
 We will post updates on our homepage with the date the tracks are made.
 If you have any questions please call 847.234.3880 ext.
-11 or email info@LFOLA.org.
+20 or email info@LFOLA.org.
 We welcome any input you may have on the tracks.

 Hikers and snowshoers please try to hike or snowshoe to the side of the cross-country tracks to maintain their integrity.
 Thank you so much.
 See you down the trail!

 Birding: While all of our preserves provide outstanding bird habitat there are several that are particularly of note.
 Skokie River Nature Preserve was a premier spot for bird banding in North America for years and is home to many of our rare midwest species.
 The George Beach Trail at Middlefork Farm Nature Preserve has a beautiful hidden wetland which provides amazing bird watching.